Allergy and immunisation

 - Urticarial- a red, itchy skin rash often referred to as hives, which characteristically has a central raised white wheal surrounded by an area of redness

-- Non-urticarial- skin changes that don’t involve hives
+- Non-urticarial rash- skin changes that don’t involve hives

 - Angioedema- swelling in the deeper layers of the skin